 - 2. Losses incurred from the exposures guaranteed by the consolidated subsidiaries of Resona Holdings are not included in estimated losses. - 3.
 Since losses are limited to exposures guaranteed by the consolidated subsidiaries of Resona Holdings, estimated losses and actual losses have been omitted from the above exposure classification. - 4.
-Estimated losses are the Expected Loss (EL) of Resona Bank, Ltd. and Saitama Resona Bank, Ltd. as of March 31, 2019, and that of Kansai Mirai Financial Group, Inc. as of March 31, 2020. - 5.
-Estimated losses after deduction of reserves are represented by deducting reserves (specific loan loss reserves, general loan loss reserves, and partial direct write-offs) of obligors of Special Attention or below, from EL. - 6.
+Estimated losses are the Expected Loss (EL) as of March 31, 2021. - 5.
+Estimated losses after deduction of reserves are represented by deducting general loan loss reserves (excluding reserves for Normal and Watch borrowers), specific loan loss reserves, and partial direct write-offs from EL. - 6.
 Actual losses refers to total credit-related expenses incurred during the fiscal year.
-They consist of disposal of non-performing loans, net addition to general loan loss reserves, disposal of non-performing loans in the trust accounts, and gains from recoveries of written-off claims.
+They consist of disposal of non-performing loans, net addition to general loan loss Actual losses refers to total credit-related expenses incurred during the issar year.
+They consist of disposal of non-performing loans in the trust accounts, and gains from recoveries of written-off claims.